 Information on day trips at the regional level is available from the Day Visits in Great Britain survey.
 The survey includes all leisure-related trips from home.
 It should be noted that a large proportion are local trips made by people resident in the locality.
 The report excludes trips undertaken for business or study purposes.
 This report presents data on those who took trips of at least 3 hours duration on an irregular basis as defined by the GBDVS.
-These are identified as tourism day trips by the Department for Digital, Culture, Media & Sport.
+These are identified as tourism day trips by the Department of Culture, Media and the Sport.

-Impact of Tourism Expenditure
+Impact of tourism expenditure

-This section examines the impact of the tourism expenditure in terms of the direct, indirect and induced expenditure as well as an estimate of the actual jobs (both direct and indirect) supported by tourism expenditure in the district.
+This section examines the impact of the tourism expenditure in terms of the direct, indirect and induced expenditure as well as an estimate of the actual jobs (both direct and indirect) supported by tourism expenditure in the county.